gusavila/shopping-cart/README.md

 This project is part of the **freeCodeCamp JavaScript Algorithms and Data Structures (OOP section)** curriculum.
 It demonstrates how to build a fully functional **shopping cart system** using **JavaScript, HTML, and CSS**, applying **object-oriented programming concepts**.

-## 📸 Preview

-The app displays a list of desserts with prices, allows adding them to a cart, calculates totals with taxes, and lets users clear the cart.

 ## 🚀 Features

 - ✅ Display desserts dynamically from a products list